Ai-Kiwi/cc-Music/README.md

  - add padding for text
  - add doubble buffering to input popup
  - add error screen when failed to find speaker instead of crashing
+ - when skipping music it doesnt work with shuffle songs off

 # contributing
 if you would like to make any changes please feel free to help out! (however make sure to only upload to dev branch)